Employment programs and workshops for newcomers

 - Job search and resume writing tips and techniques

 - Pathways to employment and employment programs for international students

-By appointment, EAS staff will meet international students to provide in-depth, one-to-one Employment Counselling.
-Contact any member of the Employment team for more information.
+The employment specialists will meet with international students one-to-one and provide in-depth employment counselling.
+Contact any member of the employment team for more information.